vfeng6704/Electricity-Prices/README.md

   - **Feature Engineering**: Creating new features relevant to electricity price prediction.
   - **Model Selection**: Evaluating different machine learning models, including XGBoost and time-series models like ARIMA.
   - **Performance Metrics**: Using metrics like Mean Squared Error (MSE) and R-squared to evaluate model accuracy.

-## Next Steps

-- **Issues and Limitations**:
-  - Addressing any inconsistencies or gaps in the data.
-  - Balancing the complexity of the model to avoid overfitting while maintaining high predictive accuracy.

-- **Implementation / Production**:
-  - Strategies for deploying the model into a production environment.
-  - Setting up processes for ongoing model evaluation and updating the model with new data.